dewynl/msc-ai-capstone-project/docs/dissertation.md

 Building trust requires transparency about both capabilities and limitations.
 Denny et al. (2023) demonstrate that systematic evaluation and transparent communication about performance limitations are essential for educational AI trustworthiness.

 **What the System Can Do:**
-- Generate structured syllabi for STEM courses (CS, Math, Physics) at undergraduate/postgraduate levels
+- Generate structured syllabi for STEM courses (CS, Math, Physics) across beginner, intermediate, and advanced difficulty levels
 - Select pedagogically appropriate components based on difficulty and domain
 - Achieve 100% structural reliability (parseable outputs)
 - Maintain 90.6% difficulty progression and 87.3% topic diversity